APPLICANT PRIVACY STATEMENT

 Who has access to data?

-Your information may be shared internally or externally for the purposes of the recruitment exercise.
-This includes members of our HR and recruitment partners, interviewers involved in the recruitment process, managers in the business area with a vacancy.
+Your information may be shared internally for the purposes of the recruitment exercise.
+This includes members of the HR and our recruitment partner, interviewers involved in the recruitment process, managers in the business area with a vacancy.

 How does the Company protect data?